 A sequential read allows the entire memory to be read during one read operation.
-After the highest addressable memory location is reached, the internal address pointer "rolls over" to the address 0 and the sequential read continues.
+In the SLx 24C02/P, after the highest addressable memory location is reached, the internal address pointer "rolls over" to the address 0 and the sequential read continues.
+In the SLx 24C01/P, there is no "roll over".